likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario1/01-DC2_ceph_cluster_installation.md

 ```

 Once we know that we have vdc and vdd, we add them our osds.yml file:

+> ** NOTE **: Make sure to also uncomment the line with "devices:" as shown in the example below

 ```
 [root@bastion ceph-ansible]# vim group_vars/osds.yml
 # Declare devices to be used as OSDs